Te Rau Aroha.

 The theme of the museum’s main exhibition is the Price of Citizenship, Te Utu o Te Kiriraraunga.
 The contemporary, immersive and interactive museum is divided into three galleries and incorporates state of the art technology to help bring its stories to life.

 The first gallery tells the story of the Māori commitment to the armed forces.
-It includes exhibitions on the New Zealand Wars and the Boer War, with a strong focus on the Pioneer Battalion of World War I and the 28 (Māori) Battalion of World War II.
+It includes exhibitions on the New Zealand Wars and the Anglo-South African War, with a strong focus on the Pioneer Battalion of World War I and the 28 (Māori) Battalion of World War II.
 The second gallery is dedicated to the 28 (Māori) Battalion’s A Company, most of whom hailed from Northland.
 It tells the personal stories of the soldiers and their families.
 The third gallery acts as a contemplative Whare Maumahara (house of memories) for visitors, descendants and whānau.

 A strong focus of the museum is on A Company of the 28 (Māori) Battalion, whose members hailed from Te Tai Tokerau (Northland).
 Four large touchscreen tables allow visitors to research A Company members in a space dedicated to the company.
 Whānau can also submit images, stories, and other information to contribute to the ongoing development of the Te Rau Aroha database.